-To read a data memory location, the user must write the address to the EEADR register and then set control bit RD (EECON1<0>), as shown in Example 14-1.
+To read a data memory location, the user must write the address to the EEADR register and then set control bit RD of the EECON1 Register, as shown in Example 14-1.
 The data is available, in the very next cycle, in the EEDAT register.
 Therefore, it can be read in the next instruction.
 EEDAT holds this value until another read, or until it is written to by the user (during a write operation).